Freight In vs Freight Out: Definitions and Examples

 Examples of Calculating Freight Out

 Let’s say a company has sold $10,000 of finished goods to a customer, and the freight charge to ship the goods is $500.
-The accountant would credit the inventory account with $500 to reflect the cost of the finished goods sold to determine the freight out.
+The accountant would credit the inventory account with $500 to reflect the cost of the finished goods sold and credit cash to account for the outflow of funds for the freight out.
 The $500 would then be deducted from the cash or accounts receivable account by the accountant as it represents the customer payment.

 The cost of the finished goods sold, including the $500 freight fee, would be reflected in the inventory records after they have been updated.
 The $500 freight charge would then be shown as a selling expense on the income statement by the accountant.
 If the customer has not yet made payment for the freight charges, it would also appear on the balance sheet as an increase in accounts receivable.